coniferprod/SugiKit/README.md

 Why this instead of `rawValue`?
 Can't remember.

+### RangedInt

+Many of the synth parameters are expressed as an immutable struct that conforms to the `RangedInt` protocol.

 ### Generating System Exclusive messages

 Most synth blocks have a computed property `data` that provides the raw